manojprabhakar90/unsupervisedlearning/README.md

 This is part of the unsupervised learning final project (as part of the Machine Learning UnSupervised Learning course).
 The notebook consists of EDA, Modeling results.

-As part of this project, I have created a simple similarity based Recommendation System (Both User-User Similarity and Item-Item similarity) and deployed it using Streamlit.
+As part of this project, I have created a simple similarity based Recommendation System (Both User-User Similarity and Item-Item similarity) and deployed it using Streamlit

 The app has been deployed through streamlit at https://usermovierecommendations.streamlit.app/